tabreturn/tabreturn.github.io/_posts/2019-01-10-processing.py_in_ten_lessons--05-_art_of_the_state.md

     print(band)
 {% endhighlight %}

 Run the code.
 The Console prints the same list of values.
-But, what if you wished to print this output?
+But, what if you wished to display this output instead?

 ~~~
 0: red